Gatherings Guidance - Phase 4

-Re-introducing larger organized gatherings (e.g. worship services, organized sports and recreation, day camps, events including weddings, funerals, burials, and graduations) of no more than 50 people indoor or outdoor from different households with:
+Larger organized gatherings (e.g. worship services, organized sports and recreation, day camps, events including weddings, funerals, burials, and graduations) are now permitted to include up to three cohorts of up to 50 people indoors or outdoors from different households with:

 - Physical distancing of 2 meters maintained with individuals who are not part of one’s household

 - Limited sharing of equipment among individuals from different households and precautions taken

 For personal gatherings (e.g. large families having visitors or playing frisbee in the park), limits remain the same of 15 people indoors and 20 people outdoors from different households, while maintaining a two-metre separation.